What Distinguishes This Course

 In this course, the students have three major writing assignments, of which the last two arise from the major project of an accompanying design course.

 Job Application Email: Write an email to secure an entry-level job, internship, or research position.
 To allow us to make edits, use the provided email template in Microsoft Word.
 To this email, attach a resume.
 Given below is an email template and email model.
 For privacy reasons, the resumes are not included with the model emails.

 Proposal: Write a proposal for the design concept that your design team will prototype.
 Follow the proposal guidelines given in the template below.
 This proposal will also be submitted for a content grade in the design course and a style and form grade in the writing course.

-Final Report: Write a report that documents your team’s final design in ME 340.
-Follow the report guidelines of ME 340.
-This report will also be submitted for a content grade in ME 340.
+Final Report: Write a report that documents your team’s final design.
+Follow the report guidelines given in the template.
+This report will also be submitted for a content grade in the design course.

 Exercises on Style.
 Given below are exercises on style that are incorporated during the semester.